arnabganguly/Kafkaconnect/ConfigureKafkaConnectdistrbuted.md

   - `connect-distributed.sh` : Located at /usr/hdp/current/kafka-broker/conf/

 - In the  `connect-distributed.properties`  file, define the topics that will store the connector state, task configuration state, and connector offset state.
 Modify the parameters in `connect-distributed.properties`  file as shown below.
-Note that we use some of the topics we created
+Note that we use some of the topics we created earlier.

 ```
 key.converter.schemas.enable=true